-Whether you require volunteers throughout the year or only for the length of the Culture Days weekend, there are many resources to help you find them.
+Whether you require volunteers throughout the year or only for the length of the Culture Days celebration, there are many resources to help you find them.
 The first step would be to check if your municipality has an online volunteer forum or website where you can list your opportunity.
 An example of this is Volunteer Toronto, which lists opportunities within the Greater Toronto Area.

-It will be easier to recruit volunteers if you can identify what they will gain out of the experience of working for your organization or at your event.
+It’s easier to recruit volunteers if you can identify what they will gain out of the experience of working for your organization or at your event.
 Being clear about the duties and responsibilities of the volunteers will be given is very important in building a healthy working relationship from the start getting people motivated to work for you.

-Catering to Volunteers’ Motivations
+Catering to volunteers’ motivations

 Making sure to understand your volunteers’ motivations during the recruitment process will help you provide them with what they want and need throughout their entire experience.
 Whether they are looking to give back to the community, gain work experience and hands-on skills, or complete community service hours for school, each volunteer has a motivation or purpose for donating their time.
 Uncovering these motivations and matching the volunteer opportunity accordingly is the best way to make your volunteers feel valued and understood.
 When possible, ask your volunteers to identify what their preferred station, activity, or role would be to help inform how you schedule or assign volunteers during your event.

-Orientation and Training
+Orientation and training